-- Assume in the absence of misses a machine executes on average 1 instruction per clock.
-You are investigating a new page table organization that reduces page faults by 1%; to implement this you will lose hardware support for TLB misses.
-Assume a page fault takes 1-million cycles to handle, and a TLB miss without this improvement takes 50 cycles with hardware support.
-Without hardware support, a TLB miss takes 100 cycles.
-Apply the general multilevel miss formula (Equation 3.1) here with the TLB as level 1 and the page fault as level 2: - (a) What is the net speed gain (or loss) of the improvement if 0.1% of TLB references are misses? - (b) Is this a useful calculation for a real system?
+- 1. You are investigating a new page table organization that reduces page faults by 1% of total memory references; to implement this you will lose hardware support for TLB misses.
+Assume: - a page fault takes 1-million cycles to handle - cycles for handling a TLB miss are: - 50 with hardware support - 100 without hardware support - the only change in number of misses is the number of page faults - (a) What is the net speed gain (or loss) of the new page table design if 0.1% of TLB references are misses? - (b) Is this a useful calculation for a real system?
 Consider what a real system does on a page fault. - 2.
 Assume we have a machine that in the absence of misses executes on average 2 instructions per cycle.
 Such a machine would have a higher peak throughput but would be limited by other limits on ILP such as branches. - (a) Redo the calculation of the case study (3.3.1) under this assumption. - (b) Now allow for a non-blocking cache that can avoid a stall on average for 5 instructions before having to stall. - (c) Is a non-blocking cache a useful improvement given the miss cost of this example?
 When might change your answer?